OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 To test the `OnMessageFromChanged` event while it's in preview, install Outlook on Windows, starting with Version 2212 (Build 15919.10000).
 Once installed, join the [Office Insider program](https://insider.office.com/join/windows) and select the **Beta Channel** option to access Office beta builds.

-You must also have another Exchange account to test the walkthrough.
+To test the walkthrough, you must also have at least two Exchange accounts.

 ## Set up your environment